ujjwal-9/ujjwal-9.github.io/_posts/2021-02-05-intro-to-lean.md

 Everything is a set, including numbers, functions, triangles, stochastic processes, and Riemannian manifolds.
 Using these sets we can construct rich mathematical intutions.
 But it will be helpful if we can manage and keep track of the various kinds of mathematical objects we are working with.

 *Type theory* states that every mathematical expression has a type.
-For example, $x$ may denote natural numbers and $f(x)$ may denote function on natural numbers maping them to lets say complex numbers.
+For example, $$x$$ may denote natural numbers and $$f(x)$$ may denote function on natural numbers maping them to lets say complex numbers.
 Such types conversions also make simple type theory even more powerful.

 Lets see how we declare mathematical objects in lean and declare their types.